-San Diego Receipt of Stolen Property Lawyer
+San Diego Receipt of Stolen Property Attorneys

 With the growing popularity of resale websites such as eBay, and the fact that reputable sites such as Amazon are allowing third-party sellers to provide goods to customers, it seems that anyone can buy anything nowadays.
 Most of these buyers do not take the time to ask to see the original receipt, or even where the item came from.
 And that can land them in some pretty serious trouble.